 HIPAA reduces fraud and waste in the delivery of healthcare services.
 It also reduces these twin problems in healthcare insurance while enabling patients to access long-term healthcare services and insurance.
 HIPAA also deals with security risks like cyber attacks and improving access to health insurance.

-What are the main components of HIPAA?
+What are the Main Components of HIPAA?

 HIPAA has five sections, components, or titles.
 These are as follows:

 HIPAA’s first component is the health insurance reform.
 Specifically, this deals with the protection that workers with health insurance coverage need in case of job loss.
 Such individuals also crave protection when they change their jobs.
-Through this component, such workers can look forward to accessing group health plans.
-Ordinarily, group health plans would not cover individuals with preexisting conditions or specific diseases.

 2. HIPAA Administrative Simplification

-This second component is designed for the United States Department of Health and Human Services, otherwise known as HHS.
-In it, HHS must create national standards that process transactions on electronic healthcare.
 Additionally, health care organizations have to adhere to HIPAA rules by implementing secure electronic access to all data on health.
 They must also comply with HHS-set privacy regulations and ensure the security of patient data.

 HIPPA aims to reduce health care services costs by systemized electronic channeling of financial and administrative transactions.